aprilW0829/FemXpress/README.md

 ```

 ## Output
 The output will generate three subdirectories in the ./FemXpress directory, which contains tmp, result, inference.
+The details of the ouput of FemXpress can be found in

 The tmp subdirectory contains the generated intermediate files such as histograms of the statistical distribution of the SNPs obtained at the 4 thresholds,